-- A DHS agent selects families to undergo rapid DNA testing. - According to the PIA, a signed consent form and privacy statement are collected from the accompanying parent. - A mouth swab is used to collect DNA from each parent and child pair. - The swabs are put into a rapid DNA instrument to test for genetic variation in a set of 20 DNA markers. - The instrument compares the DNA data from each parent-child pair generating statistics that demonstrate genetic kinship.
+- A DHS agent selects families to undergo rapid DNA testing. - According to the PIA, a signed consent form and privacy statement are collected from the accompanying parent. - A mouth swab is used to collect DNA from each parent and child pair. - The DNA test compares DNA data from each parent-child pair generating statistics that show genetic kinship. - If using a rapid DNA test, the swabs are put into a rapid DNA instrument to test for genetic variation in a set of 20 DNA markers.
 This takes about two hours.
-Sometimes the results are inconclusive, requiring retesting or review by experts. - DHS has set a threshold percentage that is required to verify a genetic parent-child relationship. - Government agents retain results indicating parentage or non-parentage in the Alien-File (A-File) and if relevant, the investigative case file.
+Sometimes the results are inconclusive, requiring retesting or review by experts. - If using a laboratory DNA test, the DNA swabs are mailed to a DNA laboratory for a similar 20 DNA marker test (or more).
+This test will take about 2 weeks or longer.
+Tests are usually conclusive and carried out by expert personnel. - DHS has set a threshold percentage that is required to conclusively verify a genetic parent-child relationship. - Government agents retain results indicating parentage or non-parentage in the Alien-File (A-File) and, if relevant, the investigative case file for 20 years.
 It is unclear whether statistics indicating the likelihood of a genetic relationship are provided with results.